DeloitteAU/react-habitat/README.md

 this "target" type element by default will be replaced with what we refer to as a Habitat that houses your component.
 However, `<input />`'s will always remain in the DOM so it's data is available on a form post (see [passing data back again](#passing-values-back-again)).

-In addition to the [prop attributes](#passing-properties-props-to-your-components) below, some Habitat options can also be configured with attributes.
+In addition to the [prop attributes](#passing-properties-props-to-your-components), some Habitat options can also be configured with attributes.

 |Attribute|Description|
 |---|---|